niknaknel/voip-in-python/README.md

 ### Questions

+>> Could we send control messages through the server?
+Is it necessary?

 * How will the receiving be handled? (threading!)
 	- incoming queue? (block during recording? or block recording during send? or mix recording and receiving)
 * How can we implement voice note functionality?